RClueX/AppSec_QnA/Stored Procedure.md

 `EXEC sp_insert_row 'admin', 'password';`

 This command would insert a new row into the users table with the username `admin` and the password `password`.

+---
+<h4>Prepared Statement<h4>

+A prepared statement is a type of SQL statement that is pre-compiled by the database.
+This means that the database can parse the statement once, and then reuse the compiled statement for subsequent executions.
+This can improve performance, especially for queries that are executed frequently.

+Prepared statements are also useful for security.
+This is because they prevent attackers from injecting malicious code into the query.
+For example, if a query is written as follows:
+SQL
+`SELECT * FROM users WHERE username = 'admin' AND password = 'password';`

+An attacker could inject malicious code into the query by changing the value of the `password` parameter to something like this:

+SQL
+`SELECT * FROM users WHERE username = 'admin' AND password = 'password'; OR 1=1; --';`

+This would cause the query to return all of the rows in the `users` table, even if the `password` did not match.

+However, if the query is written as a prepared statement, the attacker would not be able to inject malicious code.
+For example, the following query is a prepared statement:

+SQL
+`SELECT * FROM users WHERE username = :username AND password = :password;`

+In this query, the `username` and `password` parameters are placeholders that are replaced with actual values when the query is executed.
+This prevents the attacker from injecting malicious code into the query.

+To create a prepared statement, you would use the `PREPARE` statement.
+For example, the following statement would create a prepared statement called `sp_select_user`:

+SQL
+`PREPARE sp_select_user FROM 'SELECT * FROM users WHERE username = :username AND password = :password';`

+Once the prepared statement is created, you can execute it by using the `EXECUTE` statement.
+For example, the following statement would execute the `sp_select_user` prepared statement with the username `admin` and the password `password`:

+SQL
+`EXECUTE sp_select_user 'admin', 'password';`

+This would return all of the rows in the users table where the username is `admin` and the password is `password`.